zammad/zammad-api-client-php/README.md

 $tags = $client->resource( ResourceType::TAG )->search('my tag');
 ```
-### Text module import
+### Object import

-Besides the usual methods available for text modules there is also a method available to import these via CSV:
+Besides the usual methods available for objects, there is also a method available to import these via CSV.
+Example for text module CSV import:

 ```php
 use ZammadAPIClient\ResourceType;